Top 6 Hiking Boots for Wide Feet – 2026 Trail-Tested Picks

 Cons:

-- Lacks the high-end support for heavier packs
+- Lacks high-end support for heavier packs

 - Not the most breathable in hot conditions